EddOliver/BBM-Bridge-Baby-Monitor/README.md

 We recommend the following software which works in any operating system, but you can use your preferred one:

 - Link: https://www.balena.io/etcher/
-- Remember that before Flashing the operating system you have to format the SD.
+- Remember that before Flashing the operating system, you have to format the SD.

 1.3.
-Once the operating system is flashed, place the SD card in the correct slot of the Ultra96, connect a microUSB cable to the laptop, also the power cable, and press the power button as shown in the following diagram.
+Once the operating system is flashed, place the SD card in the correct slot of the Ultra96, connect a microUSB cable to a laptop, the power cable, and press the power button as shown in the following diagram.

-- Remember that the minimum power the card can have is 12 Volts at 2 A.
+- Remember that the minimum power the card needs to operate is 12 Volts at 2 A. We used the Qualcomm's Dragonboard Power source.

 <img src="https://i.ibb.co/QXBvKQV/Ultra-Conections.png">

 1.4.
-If the Flashing of the operating system and the power supply is correct, the board will turn on as follows.
+If Flashing the operating system and the power supply have worked, the board will turn on as follows.

 Video: Click on the image